Poems not yet published

 lush peaks, bosoms blackened —

-would make symbolic sense.
+would make symbolic sens

 He finds breasts similar to hers